The Patent Litigation Law Review: Russia

 Article 1252, the provision that sets out the various types of infringement, was supplemented in 2014 with the provision of joint and several liabilities of multiple parties, if one (common) infringement of right has been committed through their common actions.

-It is not clear yet how broadly this new provision will be interpreted.
+How broadly this new provision will be interpreted is still unclear.

 ii Invalidity and other defences